Mario García (designer): Career

 Garcia collaborated with more than 700 publications.
 He redesigned large publications such as The Wall Street Journal, Miami Herald, The Washington Post, Norway's Aftenposten, UAE's Gulf News, The Philadelphia Inquirer, Handelsblatt, Die Zeit, The Hindu, Malayala Manorama, Sakshi, and Paris Match; medium-size newspapers, such as The Charlotte Observer, România Liberă, and the 40 business weeklies of American City Business Journals; and smaller newspapers, such as the Lawrence Journal-World.

 He was appointed the head of Syracuse University's School of Graphic Arts in 1977.
 García was the first recipient of the Society for News Design's Lifetime Achievement Award.
 In 2006 People en Español chose him as one of the 100 most influential Hispanics.
 In October 2011 he was awarded the Missouri Honor Medal for Distinguished Service in Journalism by the Missouri School of Journalism.

 In September 2012, García published his thirteenth book, and first e-book, iPad Design Lab: Storytelling in the Age of the Tablet.

-His latest book, The Story, is a trilogy about mobile storytelling: Transformation, Storytelling, Design (available from amazon.com).
-There is a Spanish edition of The Story, also available from amazon.com.
+He is the author of The Story, is a trilogy about mobile storytelling: Transformation, Storytelling, Design.
+There is a Spanish edition of The Story.

-His writings are frequently profiled by such magazines as Columbia Journalism Review as well as the executive summaries of the World Association of Newspapers (WAN-IFRA), the American Press Institute and The Poynter Institute for Media Studies.
+His latest book is titled AI: The Next Revolution for Content Creation (2024).